datahubio/blog/the-evolution-of-dna-sequencing-costs-insights-from-2001-to-2022.md

 ---
 title: "The Evolution of DNA Sequencing Costs: Insights from 2001 to 2022"
-description: Discover how genome sequencing dropped from $100M to $200.
+description: Discover how genome sequencing dropped from $100 million to just $200.
 date: 2025-02-04
 authors: [Nina Komadina]
 ---